ejulio/2D-and-3D-face-alignment/README.md

+# Changes

+I made some changes to allow landmark detection without requiring the bounding boxes in torch format.
+It is only required to provide a .csv file with the bounding box.
+Also, I made a change to save the detected landmarks to a file with the same name as the input file.

+Now on is original README.

 # How far are we from solving the 2D \& 3D Face Alignment problem? (and a dataset of 230,000 3D facial landmarks)

 This repository implements a demo of the networks described in "How far are we from solving the 2D \& 3D Face Alignment problem? (and a dataset of 230,000 3D facial landmarks)" paper.
 Please visit [our](https://www.adrianbulat.com) webpage or read bellow for instructions on how to run the code and access the dataset.